Have a question? Explore our Insurance FAQS , Policy FAQS , & Claims and Repairs FAQS.

 Need to change your policy's listed drivers?
 Too easy - simply log in to Bingle.

 Listing an additional driver may mean you will have a higher premium.
 But doing so may reduce your risk of extra out-of-pocket costs, should you make a claim involving an unlisted driver.

-In short, we cover you and other drivers that you allow to drive your car for legal liability for damage to someone else's car or property.
+In short, we cover you and other drivers that you allow to drive your car for legal liability for accidental damage to someone else's car or property.
 But an additional excess will apply to claims, if the driver of your vehicle is: